PDC-support/pdc-intro/episodes/job-script.md

 salloc -A <allocation> -t <d-hh:mm:ss> -p <partition> -N <nodes> -n <cores>
 ```

-Once the allocation is granted, a new terminal session starts (typing exit will stop the interactive session)
+Once the allocation is granted, a new terminal session starts (typing exit will stop the interactive session).
+**You will still be on the login node**.
+Make sure you use srun to launch your job.
 ```
-srun -n <number-of-processes> ./mybinary.x
+srun -n <number-of-MPI tasks> ./mybinary.x
 ```
 It is also possible to ssh into one of the allocated nodes.